 Michael is building his practice across all areas of chambers’ areas of work.
 Michael is able to be instructed across England and Wales, and is open to discussing instructions further afield.

-Before joining East Anglian Chambers, Michael worked in financial compliance at a boutique high net worth asset management company in London; as a paralegal in a specialist clinical negligence department of a large firm of solicitors (where he assisted in the running of complex, high value claims in the High Court); as a teaching fellow and guest lecturer in contract, tort and family law at SOAS, University of London; and as a County Court Advocate in civil and family litigation, in doing so gaining wide experience in many of the courts in the South and South East.
+Before joining East Anglian Chambers, Michael worked in financial compliance at a boutique high net worth asset management company in London; as a paralegal in a specialist clinical negligence department of a large firm of solicitors (where he assisted in the running of complex, high value claims in the High Court); and as a teaching fellow and guest lecturer in contract, tort and family law at SOAS, University of London.

 Michael has a busy civil practice across a wide array of matters.
 He is regularly instructed in small claim and fast track trials, disposal hearings (including MOJ Stage 3 hearings), possession hearings, TOLATA claims, enforcement proceedings, and interim applications.
 Michael is starting to gain experience dealing with multi track claims, and his most recent matters include:

 - representing a claimant in a dispute under the Partnership Act 1890 relating to the share of profits between partners and the recoupment of expenses;